Ferenc A. Jolesz: Research

 The broad focus of Jolesz's research was the integration of imaging technologies into a variety of medical disciplines beyond the traditional role of Radiology.
 He drew from the areas of basic and clinical neuroscience, imaging physics, MRI, three-dimensional medical visualization, robotics, computer vision, and therapy delivery technologies to pioneer a wide variety of clinical techniques in image-guided therapy.
 He cultivated basic research in each of these areas and integrated the results with the goal of augmenting the physician's ability to deliver treatment to his or her patient.

-Where they did not previously exist, Jolesz spearheaded the development and implementation of highly novel approaches to image processing and analysis, visualization, and navigation techniques for improving the diagnosis and treatment of neurologic and oncologic diseases.
+Where they did not previously exist, Jolesz led the development and implementation of new approaches to image processing and analysis, visualization, and navigation techniques for improving the diagnosis and treatment of neurologic and oncologic diseases.
 He then combined the most promising results into research clinical systems where new procedures could be developed, evaluated and refined.

 MR Physics

 Jolesz led an MR Physics team to develop new kinds of MR acquisition techniques for use in conventional and intraoperative MR use.
 These techniques include Fast Spin Echo (FSE), which can be used for all weightings in all body regions and parts, permits decreased scan times, and allows for either higher resolution or better signal to noise ratios.